jlelse/GoBlog/docs/index.md

 - Automatic asset minification of HTML, CSS and JavaScript
 - Statistics page with information about posts
 - Map page with a map of all posts with a location
+- Posts can have a `gpx` paramter to include and show a GPX track
 - Option to create post aliases for automatic redirects
 - Redirects using regular expressions
 - Hooks to execute custom commands on certain events